 Nearby Attractions to the Kenn Yew Tree

-Haldon Belvedere – also known as Lawrence castle was built as a memorial folly within the extensive grounds of the enormous sprawling country Haldon House; of which only a small section remains and is now a hotel.
+Also known as Lawrence castle was built as a memorial folly within the extensive grounds of the enormous sprawling country Haldon House; of which only a small section remains and is now a hotel.
 The attractive tower is built on a high ridge and has the most glorious far reaching panoramic views in every direction.
 Nearby, Haldon Obelisk is a secret monument tucked away in a forest and one that holds a rather interesting past…